Related provisions for GENPRU 3.1.5

 A lead supervisor (called the coordinator) is appointed for each financial conglomerate.
 Article 10 of the Financial Groups Directive describes the criteria for deciding which competent authority is appointed as coordinator.
 Article 11 of the Financial Groups Directive sets out the tasks of the coordinator.

-(1) This rule applies for the purpose of the definition of financial conglomerate and the financial conglomerate definition decision tree.(1A) In determining the investment services sector for the purpose of identifying a financial conglomerate in the boxes entitled Threshold Test 1, Threshold Test 2 and Threshold Test 3 in the financial conglomerate definition decision tree, any investment firm that does not fall within the definition of article 4(1)(2) of the EU CRR is excluded.
+(1) This rule applies for the purpose of the definition of financial conglomerate and the financial conglomerate definition decision tree.(2) Any mixed financial holding company is considered to be outside the overall financial sector for the purpose of the tests set out in the boxes titled Threshold Test 1, Threshold Test 2 and Threshold Test 3 in the financial conglomerate definition decision tree.(3) Determining whether the tests set out in the boxes titled Threshold Test 2

 Once a financial conglomerate has become a financial conglomerate and subject to supervision in accordance with the Financial Groups Directive, the figures in the financial conglomerate definition decision tree are altered as follows:(1) the figure of 40% in the box titled Threshold Test 1 is replaced by 35%;(2) the figure of 10% in the box titled Threshold Test 2 is replaced by 8%; and(3) the figure of six billion Euro in the box titled Threshold Test 3 is replaced by five billion